Cooking Gorgeous

 Marinate the Chicken

-spices, lemon juice, garlic and olive oil are placed in a large bowl
+Spices, lemon juice, garlic, and olive oil are placed in a large bowl.

-chicken pieces are covered with marinade
+Chicken pieces are covered with marinade.

 Cook the Chicken and Onions

-Preheat the oven to 180° C (360° F).
+Preheat the oven to 360°F / 180°C.

-sliced red onions are placed in a baking dish
+Sliced red onions are placed in a baking dish.

-chicken and onions are baked until nicely browned
+Chicken and onions are baked until nicely browned.

 Assemble the Musakhan

-Top Tips From the Chef
+Recipe Tips From the Chef

 Recipe FAQs

-Can I make Musakhan - Sumac Chicken ahead?
+Can I make Musakhan ahead?

 Can I make this dish with chicken breast?